anastasia-stefanescu/MagicEvolution/README.md

 4. I want to see competition between Wizbits (spells)
 5. I want to see the Wizbits creating new generations
 6. I want to see some kind of stability in the Wizbit population
-7. I want to notice diverity in the environment
+7. I want to notice diversity in the environment
 8. I want the Wizbits' features to be evolvable
 9. I want the Wizbits' abilities to be evolvable
 10. I want to see general data about the simulation in real-time

-## How to play the game
+### Backlog
+The tasks we planned were:
+1. Creating the Wizbit and defining an outline for its behaviours
+2. Creating a world with diverse types of environments
+3. Designing the AI that dictates the Wizbit's actions
+4. Having the Wizbit's abilities and characteristics, as well as its AI, be evolvable by creating genomes that can be mutated
+5. Creating a User Interface - a main menu as well as windows that display information about the simulation during the game

 ## Diagrams
 The UML Diagrams can be found here: https://github.com/grig95/MagicEvolution/tree/master/project_structure